The shortest and simplest answer? You don't.

 Begin with just one page at a time, and try not to get too overwhelmed.
 Start with the sketches page first and filling out all the essential info to get started.
 In the tech pack that I'll be putting on the site in the future, many areas of information will be linked to future pages so that the information cascades forward into the applicable sheets.

 How do you start smart with your tech pack?
-Set up your tech pack sheets to let excel work smarter and leveraging the appropriate information from the base ou can apply the cell data to other sheets as necessary without straining your brain!
+Set up your tech pack sheets to let excel work smarter and leverage the appropriate information from the base you can apply the cell data to other sheets as necessary without straining your brain!

 LESS BRAIN STRAIN.

 Okay, but really.
 This is one of my favorite formulas, and it's silly easy.
 This formula pulls the data from a cell in one sheet and tells another sheet what is there.
 All instances where this formula exists are updated at once whenever the main cell is changed.
 For example, in the below tech pack, the entire header section row 3 to 10 is all linked on to my first page, SKETCHES.
 I added this formula to the same spot in the header for all my sheets.
 When I need to make any adjustments, they are all made in the SKETCHES tab.
 The rest of the file cascades all the info to the rest of the sheets in the excel file.